cesiu/SmartRochambeau/README.md

 different AI opponents, developed as an individual project for Professor Gudrun Socher's CPE 305 at Cal Poly, Fall 2016.

+## Installing
-Only SmartRochambeau.jar is required to run the game.
+Only the cross-platform SmartRochambeau.jar is required to run the game.

+## Running
-SmartRochambeau can be run by double clicking on the JAR or from the command line using java -jar SmartRochambeau.jar.
+SmartRochambeau can be run by double clicking on the JAR or from the command line using `java -jar SmartRochambeau.jar`.

 SmartRochambeau keeps track of win-loss-tie statistics and supports saved games.

+## Opponents
 SmartRochambeau features four AI opponents:
 * A random AI as a control, which simply selects a random throw every round.
 * A Markov Chain AI modeled using nine states and three intermediate states,